Catering Services

 Halal-Compliant with Global Options

 All catering is fully halal-compliant.
-We extra accommodate vegetarian, vegan, Jain, gluten-free, and allergy-specific needs.
-South Asian and Filipino cuisine options reflect the Kingdom's varied expatriate population and the different backgrounds of global crews.
+We also cater to vegetarian, vegan, Jain, gluten-free, and allergy-specific needs.
+South Asian and Filipino options reflect the Kingdom's varied expatriate population.
+They also suit the many backgrounds of global crews.

 04.